Query gRPC API

 message BinProgress {

-// Start value of the first bin (the bin boundary).
+// Start value of the first bin boundary.

 sint64 first_bin_start = 1;